 These bars are SO GOOD, you guys!
 My family and I can't stop snacking on them.
 They're so mouthwatering that I have decided to make them for Thanksgiving.

-If you’re looking for a fun fall dessert to replace traditional pies on your Thanksgiving menu this year, these apple pie bars/apple crisp bars are IT, my friends.
+If you're looking for a fun fall dessert to replace traditional pies on your Thanksgiving menu this year (be sure to check out how to make the best Thanksgiving turkey!), these apple pie bars/apple crisp bars are IT.
 Trust me: your friends and family will gobble these up quickly!

 These Apple Pie Bars (or Apple Crisp Bars... what would you call them?
 They are like a cross between pie and crisp to me...):